dieum512/HTML-basic-JavaScript-Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this opportunity of practicing
+I would like to thank [Cindy Shin](http://linkedin.com/in/adagio07), who is the real [author of the original design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>